GrantPem/Real_Allele/README.md

 - The output sequence will look like this:
 ARA13_AQP1_E0101_17441_A1
-The sample is renamed to fit the new naming scheme of "sample_Gene_Exon_Readcount_Allele".
+The remaining sample after the filtration step are renamed to fit the new naming scheme of "sample_Gene_Exon_Readcount_Allele".
 The dictionary tsv file will have all the alleles defined, the allele with the most frequency will be at the top of the dictionary and named "Allele 1".

 -Test files are included with the repository.
 First you would run the script on an initial file: